vifon/zettel2/README.md

 `zettel2` strives to be modular and not impose unnecessary functionality upon the user.
 It contains the following modules:

 * `zettel2` contains the base commands and the functions to work with the note IDs.
-* `zettel2-mode` is a major mode based on `org-mode` that can be added to `auto-mode-alist` as wanted.
-This mode modifies `org-mode` keymap the expose the `zettel2` functionality in an easy to use manner.
+* `zettel2-mode` provides a mode with a keymap exposing most of the `zettel2` functionality.
 * `zettel2-link` provides a custom `org-mode` link type (its format being `zettel:ID`) that behaves roughly like the `file:` links but contain only the note ID allowing to freely rename the file without